ravindasenarath/aws-saa/README.md

   - Bound to AZ
   - Analogy : Netowrk USB stick
   - By default when instance terminate only root EBS get deleted
+  - If volume is encrypted data moving between the volume and the instance is also encrypted

 ### EBS Snapshots